Surviving Lindquist son reflects on 'roller coaster' of grief as jury deliberates

 "It's absolutely preposterous to have someone who did what he did, the way that he did it, and be entitled to anything less than solitary confinement," said Lindquist.
 "If that were the case, and he was sleeping on a piece of plywood on a concrete floor, at least that would be closer to justice."

-Lindquist, who works as an enviromental analyst for the state Department of Energy and Environmental Protection, has taken nearly 120 days off from work — many unpaid — to attend nearly every court proceeding.
+Lindquist, who works as an environmental analyst for the state Office of Policy and Management, has taken nearly 120 days off from work — many unpaid — to attend nearly every court proceeding.
 His dedication to seeing the case through to the bitter end has cost him a lot.

 "That's time I could've spent building my career, my social life," he said.